mustafa-korkmaz/effort-tracker/README.md

 # effort-tracker
-A simple app that tracks and calculates your effort for projects and task you are working on.
+A simple app that tracks and calculates your effort for projects and tasks you are working on.

 Light weight windows forms application.